ggkarabas/CS403-Project3/FinalProjectDescription.md

 DumPy is a programming language inspired by Python, designed to enforce best practices and simplify the process of writing clear, well-documented code.
 DumPy combines elements of Python’s easy readability with additional constraints that encourage structured programming.
 The goal is to offer developers a language that is flexible but disciplined, making it easier to maintain code over time.

-This guide will cover DumPy’s syntax, key features, and grammar, providing an insight into its underlying design philosophy and practical examples of how to use it.
+This guide will cover DumPy’s syntax, key features, and grammar, providing insight into its underlying design philosophy and practical examples of how to use it.

 ## Getting Started: Writing Your First DumPy Program